merely-useful/py-rse/index.md

 We could use any of the overlay options described above to change the size of the labels:

--  Edit the system-wide Matplotlib configuration file (which would affect everyone using this computer).
+-  Edit the system-wide Matplotlib configuration file\index{Matplotlib!configuration}
+   (which would affect everyone using this computer).
 -  Create a user-specific Matplotlib style sheet.
 -  Create a job-specific configuration file to set plotting options in `plotcounts.py`.